chef/win32-certstore/README.md

 ### Get certificate

-This method get certificate object from open certificate store.
+Gets a certificate from an open certificate store and returns it as an `OpenSSL::X509` object.

 ```
 Input   - Certificate thumbprint